 - For an additional project, work on a productivity app

 - Work on 10-12 portfolio pieces to get you ready to apply for jobs

-Portfolio Assignments is a thorough one on one mentorship program guided by Vasile B. Tiplea with real world projects, actionable feedback & portfolio ready results.
-If you’re looking to build a portfolio so you can land a job as a UI/UX/Product Designer or Website designer, we highly recommend enrolling in this.
+Portfolio projects is a thorough one-on-one mentorship program guided by Vasile B. Tiplea that allows you to create real-world projects and get actionable feedback, resulting in portfolio-ready results.
+If your goal is to build a stunning portfolio so you can land a job as a UI/UX/product designer or website designer, this course is one you must enroll in.

-Vasile will assign projects to you and provide personal critique on what to change and how make your portfolio better.
-By the end of this course, you will have 10 strong portfolio pieces.
-The cost associated with this portion of the program is $3000.
+Vasile will assign specific projects to you, and he will provide personal critique on what to change, what works, what can be improved, and how make your portfolio better.
+By the end of this course, you will have 10 strong portfolio pieces that will jump-start your design career and help you get your dream job.
+The cost associated with this portion of the program is $3,000.
 To enroll in this portion of the program, book a time with Vasile here.

-The Job interview preparation course will get you ready for the real-world.
-Building confidence, sharpen your strategy to get the results you want from your job search.
-Ensure your hard work produces the opportunities you deserve.
+This job interview preparation course will get you ready for the real world.
+It will help build your confidence and sharpen your interviewing, application, and job-hunting strategy to get the results you want from your job search.
+You’ve put so much hard work into your career development up until this point – this course will help ensure all that hard work produces the opportunities you deserve.
 If you have completed all of the previous modules, you are now in a very good spot to start applying for jobs.